 These are rustic, minimum-impact sites where following Leave No Trace principles is mandatory.
 All your supplies must be carried in, and all your trash must be carried out.

 Permits are required for use of these campsites, and backcountry camping is prohibited elsewhere in the park.

-There are no cabins available for rent within Stone Mountain Park proper.
+There are no cabins for rent within Stone Mountain Park proper.

 But there is a nearby location along the John P. Frank Parkway, which leads into the park.

-Stone Mountain Rentals offers two posh Blue Ridge log cabins with luxurious features such as hot tubs, toaster ovens, gas log fireplaces, and TV.
+Stone Mountain Rentals offers two posh Blue Ridge Mountain cabins with luxurious features such as hot tubs, toaster ovens, gas log fireplaces, and TV.

 There are certainly worse places you could choose to be based while exploring Stone Mountain, North Carolina! –by Jonathon Engels; photos by Emma Gallagher unless otherwise noted.
 Featured image via Canva